ManoelSilva/super-d-the-game/README.md

 * Levels
 ```
-	Each level represent a human system.
+	Each level represents a human organ.
 ```

 * Ranking System